distributedio/configo/README.md

 You can see that we have rich information about the option.
 And the option is commented out too because it has a default value.

-## config-build
+## configo-build
-Configo comes with a util too call configo-build to build a tool or generate some code for you.
+Configo comes with a util tool called configo-build to build a configration file generator for you.

-You can use the built tool to generate your toml configuration file or update it when you have change your source code(the configuration struct).
+You can use the generator to generate your toml file or update it when you changed your source code(the configuration struct).

 ```sh
 configo-build ./conf.Config